Clear and Present Danger: Plot summary

-After being confronted by Clark with evidence of his treason, Cutter commits suicide by jumping in front of a bus.
-Ryan confronts a defiant President for not informing him about the covert operations in Colombia and nearly starting a war.
-After he briefs the heads of the Special Intelligence Committee, the President deliberately throws the election to Fowler in order to hide the operations and protect the honor of those involved.
+After being confronted by Clark with evidence of his treason, Cutter commits suicide by running in front of an oncoming bus.
+Ryan confronts the defiant President for not informing him about the covert operations in Colombia and nearly starting a war.
+After he briefs the heads of the Special Intelligence Committee, the President deliberately loses the election to Fowler in order to hide the operations and protect the honor of those involved.

-Escobedo is turned over to his fellow cartel chieftains, who will surely execute him.
+Escobedo is turned over to his fellow cartel chieftains, who will likely execute him.
 Cortez is later returned to Cuba, where he has been branded as a traitor by his former DGI colleagues.
 Meanwhile, Clark takes Chavez under his wing and recruits him into the CIA.